 In today’s vulnerable economy, people are making smarter life choices.
 Millions now flock to “fruitful” job markets, such as medicine, and those going into the medical field are becoming more realistic about their goals.
-Instead of all striving to become surgeons and pediatricians, now many are taking their desire to help others and becoming CNAs.
-A CNA, or certified nursing aide (or assistant), is responsible for helping patients with their daily well-being.
-This includes feeding, bathing, and transporting patients under the supervision of a registered nurse (FYI: being a CNA is regarded as one of the best launching pads for becoming a registered nurse!)
+Instead of all striving to become surgeons and pediatricians, now many are taking their desire to help others and becoming Certified Nursing Assistants.
+If you choose this career you will be responsible for helping patients with their daily well-being.
+This includes feeding, bathing, and transporting patients under the supervision of a registered nurse (FYI: being an assistant is regarded as one of the best launching pads for becoming a registered nurse!)

-A critical component to becoming a certified nursing aide is CNA certification.
+A critical component to becoming a nursing aide is getting the correct certification.
 Without the actual certification itself, no amount of coursework can land you employment.
-This is largely because countless different schools can claim to offer CNA training, and certification ensures that the training received is adequate.
+This is largely because countless different schools can claim to offer the correct training, and certification ensures that the training received is adequate.
 Also, trainees from diverse schools need to be able to meet the same standards.
 Becoming certified is your way of validating that you can hold up to state standards.
 This is ultimately more of a help than a hinder, as universal skills allow you to transfer jobs if needed or desired.

-There Is A Variety Of Different CNA Classes Available
+There Is A Variety Of Different Classes Available

-If you are intent on attending an actual offline school, one thing to understand is that there are few CNA schools (schools exclusively for CNA training).
-Don’t let this deter you, though: nowhere on your list should it be a priority that your training come from an institution solely responsible for CNA training.
-Technical institutes and medical schools with CNA programs are among the most reputable resources for training and education.
-In fact, it’s more than fair to say that CNA programs within general technical or medical schools are preferable.
-A school that hosts CNA programs as well as general medical or technical programs is likely to have a host of resources that you can access during your studies, thereby enhancing your educational experience.
+If you are intent on attending an actual offline school, one thing to understand is that there are few dedicated schools.
+Don’t let this deter you, though: nowhere on your list should it be a priority that your training come from an institution solely responsible for Certified Nursing Aide training.
+Technical institutes and medical schools with the right programs are among the most reputable resources for training and education.
+In fact, it’s more than fair to say that programs within general technical or medical schools are preferable.
+A school that hosts nursing programs as well as general medical or technical programs is likely to have a host of resources that you can access during your studies, thereby enhancing your educational experience.